-- Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that the Organization has the ability to access at the measurement date. - Level 2 Inputs other than quoted prices that are observable for the asset either directly or indirectly, including inputs in markets that are not considered to be active. - Level 3 Inputs that are unobservable, including those that are not derived from market data or which cannot be corroborated by market data.
+- Level 2 Inputs other than quoted prices that are observable for the asset either directly or indirectly, including inputs in markets that are not considered to be active. - Level 3 Inputs that are unobservable, including those that are not derived from market data or which cannot be corroborated by market data.
 The determination of fair value for investments included in the Level 3 category requires considerable subjectivity and estimation.

 The investment's categorization within the fair value hierarchy is based on the lowest level of significant input to its valuation.
-At June 30, 2016 and 2015, all investments of the Organization were categorized in Level 2, as all price inputs were based on quoted prices that were observable indirectly.
+At June 30, 2017 and 2016, all investments of the Organization were categorized in Level 2, as all price inputs were based on quoted prices that were observable indirectly.
 The fair values for investments are determined by reference to relevant information generated by third party providers.
-The fair value for investments at June 30, 2016 and 2015 was \$28,025 and \$28,040, respectively.
+The fair value for investments at June 30, 2017 and 2016 was \$36,666 and \$28,025, respectively.